-A towing business needs multiple types of insurance for this higher-risk industry.
+A towing business needs to consider multiple types of insurance for this higher-risk industry.
 A few of these include:

 – On-hook insurance (sometimes referred to as tow truck insurance) covers potential damage to customers’ vehicles while they are being towed.

 – Garagekeepers legal liability insurance pays for damage, vandalism, or theft that might occur to a customer’s vehicle while it’s being stored in a towing business’ storage yard.

 – General liability insurance protects the towing business if a customer is injured while on the business’ property, such as by a slip or a fall.

 – Worker’s compensation insurance is required if a business has employees and covers medical bills and lost wages if an employee is ever injured while on the job.

 Policy costs will vary according to location, the value of the equipment a business owns, the number of employees to be covered, driving records, and more.
 To find the best insurance policy, request quotes from multiple companies, and compare factors like deductibles, policy costs, coverage exclusions, and coverage limits.

 Towing businesses are unique because they can be started with a single employee, then gradually expanded once the business is established and successful.
 Zip Recruiter reports that tow truck drivers make an average salary of $35,087.
 Payscale states that receptionists / dispatchers earn an average salary of $32,230.
 Some larger facilities may also hire bookkeepers, whose salaries average $42,139, according to Payscale.

 Employee salaries aren’t the only expenses that go along with hiring staff.
 Be sure to also budget for expenses like health insurance, retirement contributions, workman’s comp insurance, and paid time off.